-Prepare for the Next Economic Downturn.
-It is inevitable that the current growth in the local economy will be followed by a period of economic slowdown.
-NapaSan should plan and make decisions now that will position it for the future.
+Prepare for Economic Downturns.
+It is inevitable that growth in the local economy will be followed by a period of economic slowdown or unexpected catastrophic events, as seen with the coronavirus pandemic.
 The proposed budget represents both a short-term (one year) plan for spending as well as a 10-year look forward in revenues, operating expenses and capital expenditures and strives to ensure that the decisions made this year are sustainable into the foreseeable future.
 When making decisions regarding capital projects, a total cost of ownership approach is employed, whereby the total cost of a decision, including both the initial capital cost and the ongoing operational costs, are considered.
 Decisions about changing levels of service are also evaluated long-term to determine the ability to sustain those changes.
 The 10-Year Financial Plan shows that the current year budget, anticipated future operating budgets, Capital Improvement Plan and revenue forecast should still result in NapaSan fully funding its identified reserves.